aiyyra/aiyyra.github.io/_pages/about.md

   - /about.html
 ---

-Bored and raised in Malaysia.
+Borned and raised in Malaysia.
 Hello, this is Afiq.
 A 3rd year Artificial Intelligence student at Universiti Malaya.

 I started this blog to keep tracks on my development and progress as a promising talent in my major and as a person in life.